manthu24/skill-set/listening-and-assertive-communication.md

-Question 1: What are the steps/strategies to do Active Listening?
+##Question 1: What are the steps/strategies to do Active Listening?
 (Minimum 6 points)

-1.Active listening is a crucial communication skill.
-The steps/strategies for active listening include:
+Active listening is a vital skill in effective communication.
+Here are the strategies and steps to practice active listening:

-2.Give Your Full Attention: When someone is speaking to you, focus on them and their words.
-Minimize distractions and maintain eye contact.
+Full Attention: Give your complete attention to the speaker.
+Minimize distractions and maintain eye contact to signal your engagement.

-3.Show That You're Listening: Use non-verbal cues like nodding and smiling to demonstrate your attentiveness.
-It encourages the speaker to continue.
+Non-Verbal Cues: Demonstrate that you're actively listening through non-verbal cues like nodding and smiling.
+This encourages the speaker to continue sharing.

-4.Paraphrase and Repeat: Rephrase what the speaker said to confirm understanding.
-This helps clarify any misunderstandings.
+Paraphrasing: Repeat or rephrase what the speaker said to ensure you've understood correctly.
+This helps clarify any potential misunderstandings.

-5.Ask Open-Ended Questions: Encourage the speaker to elaborate by asking open-ended questions that require more than a yes or no answer.
+Open-Ended Questions: Encourage the speaker to elaborate by asking questions that require more than a simple yes or no response.
+This fosters deeper conversation.

-6.Avoid Interrupting: Allow the speaker to finish their thoughts before responding.
-Interrupting can be seen as disrespectful.
+Avoid Interruption: Allow the speaker to complete their thoughts before responding.
+Interrupting can come across as disrespectful and disrupt the flow of conversation.

-7.Empathize and Validate: Acknowledge the speaker's feelings and emotions.
-Show empathy to connect on a deeper level.
+Empathy and Validation: Acknowledge the speaker's feelings and emotions.
+Showing empathy helps build a deeper connection and rapport.

-Question 2: According to Fisher's model, what are the key points of Reflective Listening?
+##Question 2: According to Fisher's model, what are the key points of Reflective Listening?
 (Write in your own words, use simple English)

-Fisher's model of reflective listening emphasizes mirroring body language, emotions, and verifying the message.
-It includes:
+Fisher's model of reflective listening focuses on mirroring body language, acknowledging emotions, and verifying the message.
+In simpler terms:

-1.Mirroring Body Language: Reflecting the speaker's body language, like gestures and posture.
+Mirroring Body Language: Reflect the speaker's body language, such as their gestures and posture.
+This shows that you're attuned to their non-verbal cues.

-2.Acknowledging Emotions: Recognizing and validating the emotions expressed by the speaker.
+Acknowledging Emotions: Recognize and validate the emotions expressed by the speaker.
+This demonstrates understanding and empathy.

-3.Verifying the Message: Confirming with the speaker that you correctly understood what they said.
+Verifying the Message: Confirm with the speaker that you've correctly grasped what they're trying to convey.
+This step ensures that there are no misunderstandings.

-Question 3: What are the obstacles in your listening process?
+##Question 3: What are the obstacles in your listening process?

 Obstacles in the listening process can include: